opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Script-Runners.md

 - $ARGUMENTS is a placeholder for the location where the Agent should place the arguments when constructing the command to send to the operating system.
-  - This placeholder is optional for each runner, but [SMA         Technologies]{.GeneralCompanyName} recommends that you include it for every runner to reduce the number of runners defined.
+  - This placeholder is optional for each runner, but SMA Technologies recommends that you include it for every runner to reduce the number of runners defined.
   - This placeholder will be replaced at runtime with any script parameters included on the job definition screen.